firebird631/siis/README.md

     * [x] Telegram (with bot commands)
     * [x] Android application (signal, trade, account) with an external project
     * [ ] XMPP (planned)
-* 4 initials strategies serves as examples :
+* 4 initials strategies serves as examples (deprecated, more will come):
     * BitcoinAlpha for big caps coins
     * CryptoAlpha for alt-coins
     * ForexAlpha for FOREX pairs